-This report is submitted in conformity with Article 131 of the General Standards.
-It covers the activities of the Office of the Inspector General (OIG) from January 1 to July 31, 2024.
+This report, submitted in conformance with Article 131 of the General Standards, covers the activities of the Office of the Inspector General (OIG) from January 1 to December 31, 2024.

-The Inspector General enjoys the functional independence needed to initiate, perform, and report to the Permanent Council and to the Secretary General on the audits, investigations, and inspections required to ensure the correct use and administration of the Organization's resources and to safeguard its assets, as well as on the overall efficacy of the functions of the OIG.
+The Inspector General enjoys the functional independence needed to initiate, perform, and report to the Permanent Council and to the Secretary General on the audits, investigations, and inspections required to ensure the correct use and administration of the Organization's resources and to safeguard its assets, as well as the overall efficacy of the functions of the OIG.

-The OIG's mission is to provide independent, objective, and assurance of the GS/OAS programs and operations, as well as its management controls through audits, inspections and investigations.
-This oversight is focused on enhancing confidence in the performance of the OAS' General Secretariat (GS/OAS) programs while helping prevent fraud, waste and abuse through the evaluation, identification and analysis of evolving threats and risks to the Organization.
+Founded as an audit and evaluation office in 1975 and with institutional roots in the internal audit function dating back to 1962, the OIG's mission is to provide independent, objective and reasonable assurance of the GS/OAS programs and operations, as well as its management controls through audits and investigations focused on enhancing confidence in the performance of GS/OAS programs while helping to prevent fraud, waste and abuse through the evaluation, identification and analysis of evolving threats and risks to the Organization.

-During the period from January 1 to July 31, 2024, the OIG staff:
+During the period from January 1 to December 31, 2024, the OIG staff:

-- 1. Engaged in six audits; three were completed. - 2.
-Addressed 15 investigative matters; three were concluded. - 3.
-Prepared and addressed its risk-based biennial internal audit plan assessment for the GS/OAS for the period 2024-2025. - 4.
-Collaborated on and carried out the following activities and reports established by General Assembly mandates: - a.
-Inspections of the personnel transfers, internal and external competitions, and reclassifications included in program-budget (AG/RES.2985 (LII-O/22), paragraph (III) (5) (e) renewed through resolution (AG/RES.3011 (LIII-O/23) (III) (e))). - b.
+- 1. Engaged in six audits, three of which were completed, and performed other audit sampling activities. - 2.
+Addressed 18 investigative matters, of which three were concluded. - 3.
+Prepared the risk-based biennial internal audit plan assessment for the GS/OAS for the 2024-2025 period. - 4.
+Executed the following activities for reports established by General Assembly mandates: - a.
+Annual Report of Fraud, Workplace Harassment and Whistleblower Cases Managed by the Office of the Inspector General and the Office of the Ombudsperson (AG/RES.
+1 (LV-E/24), paragraph (IV) (13)(a)). - b.
+Inspections of the personnel transfers, internal and external competitions, and reclassifications included in program-budget (AG/RES.1 (LV-E/24), paragraph (IV) (2) (d)). - c.
 Reports to the CAAP of the analysis on the status of implementation of recommendations made (AG/RES.
-2957 (L-O/20), paragraph (IV) (30) (a) renewed through resolution (AG/RES.3011 (LIII-O/23) Annex I. No. 19)). - 5.
-Continued to act in an observer capacity at several GS/OAS committees, as well as met with and presented reports to the OAS governing bodies, including the Audit Committee. - 6.
-Collaborated with other GS/OAS dependencies on proposals and revisions to the Code of Ethics, as well as contributed to an ongoing benchmarking exercise on investigative procedures with peers among U.N. and multilateral organizations. - 7.
-Participated in Alvarez & Marsal third-party review briefings, as well as meetings with the third-party consultants to exchange perspectives on recommendations and suggestions derived from the review.
+2957 (L-O/20), paragraph (IV) (30) (a) renewed through resolution (AG/RES.3011 (LIII-O/23) Annex I. N° 19)). - d.
+Conducted benchmarking exercises in collaboration with the Dept. Legal Services (DLS) and the Dept. of Human Resources (DHR) (AG/RES.1 (LV-E/24), paragraph (IV) (2) (g)). - 5.
+Acted in an observer capacity at several GS/OAS committees, as well as met with and presented reports to governance bodies, including the CAAP and Audit Committee. - 6.
+Collaborated with other GS/OAS dependencies on proposals and revisions to the Code of Ethics, as well as devised and directed a benchmarking exercise on investigative procedures with peers among U.N. agencies and multilateral organizations. - 7.
+Participated in Alvarez & Marsal external review briefings, as well as meetings with the third-party consultants to exchange perspectives on recommendations and suggestions derived from the review. - 8.
+Interacted with other GS/OAS areas and departments to share best practices and international standards on evaluations and recommendations follow-up mechanisms. - Held briefings and meetings with Office of the Ombudsperson and Administrative Tribunal representatives, as well as CAAP Chair and Vice Chair on importance of strengthening budgetary, administrative and technical independence of the oversight bodies.